alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 WEATHER EVENT DISPATCHERS
 -----

-      UDW has event dispatchers which your actors can bind to to trigger events based on changes to the weather state.
+      UDW has event dispatchers which your classes can bind to to trigger events based on changes to the weather state.

       - Started Raining and Finished Raining, triggered based on the amount of rain in the weather state.